Stuart Fairchild Player Props: Reds vs. Pirates

-After batting .158 with a double, a triple, three walks and two RBI in his past 10 games, Stuart Fairchild and the Cincinnati Reds take on the Pittsburgh Pirates (who will hand the ball to Rich Hill) at 6:35 PM ET on Saturday.
+The Cincinnati Reds, including Stuart Fairchild (batting .190 in his past 10 games, with a double, four walks and an RBI), battle starter Vince Velasquez and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Rays.
+He racked up two hits (going 2-for-3) in his last appearance against the Pirates.

 Stuart Fairchild Game Info & Props vs. the Pirates